maverox/fdep-mcp-server/README.md

 ### **Verify Connection**
 After configuring your client, verify the connection:
 1. Start your MCP client
-2. Look for "fdep" in available tools/servers
+2. Look for "fdepAnalyzer" in available tools/servers
 3. Test with a simple query: `list_modules(limit=5)`
 4. You should see your Haskell modules listed